Drithyl/Mr.-Hound/README.md

 All .js files are the actual working code.
 The entry point is MrHound.js.
 It's all kicked off specifically at the "ready" event trigger.

 "ecosystem.config.js" and "MrHound - pm2.bat" are files used specifically for integrating the bot in pm2, so not strictly necessary to run the bot.

+The token that the bot uses to log in to Discord has been hidden.
+The variable can be found in the MrHound.js code file.